FREE UK Standard Delivery when you spend £60 or more FREE Returns

 Medium Weight Yarn in the UK

 For those in the UK, worsted weight yarn is equivalent to what is often referred to as medium weight yarn.
 This can sometimes cause confusion, but knowing this can help you choose the right yarn for your project.
+To ensure you know exactly which yarn you need for your next project, read our helpful guide and yarn weight chart.

 Medium-weight yarn includes yarns that are neither too heavy nor too light, making them ideal for a broad range of projects from jumpers to blankets.